Sash Window Furniture and Accessories

 A realistic wood grain finish will perfectly complete your uPVC sash window.
 Choose from natural timber colours including Golden Oak and Rosewood, or a painted effect look with White or Cream.

 Sash horns are a key feature of traditional sash windows.
-Originally used to strengthen the joints and limit the opening capacity, they are now a decorative essential.
-Rose Collection uPVC sash windows can be fabricated with integral run-through sash horns as part of the window frame.
+This sash window furniture was originally used to strengthen the joints and limit the opening capacity.
+They are now a decorative essential.
+Rose Collection uPVC sash windows can be fabricated with integral run-through sash horns as part of the sash window furniture.
 Alternatively, they can feature clip-on sash horns which are added after the window has been made.

 SASH WINDOW OPENING DEVICES